niksoper/practice-guide-dotnet-testing/README.md

 ### One file Per Test Fixture
-    Use one file per text fixture.
+    Use one file per test fixture.

 *Why?*